How LLMs decide what to cite: training, retrieval, and real-time search

 During pre-training, an LLM reads billions of documents and stores statistical patterns inside its weights.
 That bakes facts, phrasings, and named entities directly into the model.
 When you later ask a question, those patterns surface without any live lookup.
 This is what most people mean by "the AI learned about my brand."

 Cutoffs matter.
 GPT-4o reaches October 2023.
-GPT-5.x extends to August 2025 (Otterly.AI cutoff tracker). and each publish their own.
+GPT-5.x extends to August 2025 (Otterly.AI cutoff tracker).
+Claude and Gemini each publish their own.
 If your brand was not indexable during the relevant window, the model has nothing baked in about you, and no amount of on-page work changes that after the fact.

-Training citations reward older brands, Wikipedia presence, press coverage, and content inside heavily scraped corpora like , GitHub, and YouTube.
+Training citations reward older brands, Wikipedia presence, press coverage, and content inside heavily scraped corpora like Reddit, GitHub, and YouTube.
 Semrush's June 2025 analysis of 150,000 LLM citations put Reddit at 40.1 percent, Wikipedia at 26.3 percent, and YouTube at 23.5 percent of cited sources (Semrush).
 You cannot re-seed old training data, but you can show up inside the corpora that will feed the next run.
 That is why community marketing on Reddit and YouTube sits at the center of long-horizon GEO.

 Mechanism two: retrieval-augmented generation